Course Date and Time

-There are no entry requirements for this qualification; however, candidates are required to complete a two-week online pre-study program before attending the course.
+There are no entry requirements for this qualification.
 You must be of legal drinking age in the country where you are attending the course to participate in any alcohol tasting; however, this is not a barrier to successfully completing Unit 1.

 The exam comprises two parts and lasts 2 hours and 15 minutes overall.
 Students must pass both parts of the examination paper in order to achieve the Level 3 Award in Sake.
 Candidates are tested over:

-- A tasting paper consisting of a blind tasting of two sakes
+- Tasting Exam: a 30 min blind tasting of two sake

 Note: Both parts of the examination require a minimum mark of 55% to pass.